Introduction: Chunky Knit Blanket

-- Wrap the working yarn around the right needle counterclockwise, this will put the yarn in between the two needles
+- Wrap the working yarn around the right-hand needle counterclockwise.

-- Note: Make sure to do this slowly so that the loop does not fall off the needle
+- Note: Make sure to do this slowly so that the first stitch remains on the needle

-- Knit each stitch until you have knitted all of the stitches on the needle
+- Knit each stitch as instructed above until you have knitted all of the stitches on the needle

 - Switch needles from your left hand to your right hand so that the empty needle is in your right hand